MingStar/char-rnn-tensorflow/README.md

 ### Improvements made in this repo:

-1. Allow word-level tokens, seperated by spaces (enable by using the argument flag `--word-level` when running train.py)
+1. Allow word-level tokens, separated by spaces (enable by using the argument flag `--word-level` when running train.py)
 1. Save the best model (in terms of minimum training loss) so far in the 'best' subfolder
 1. Options to use gensim word2vec embedding
 1. Add a web service for sampling (with CherryPy, see sample_sever.py)